TomFallon9/employee-management-system/README.md

 ## Installation

-User can clone this repository, make sure to ahve Node and MySQL installed.
+User can clone this repository, make sure to have Node and MySQL installed.

 Dependencies are [Inquirer](https://www.npmjs.com/package/inquirer) for collecting input from the user and [MySQL](https://www.npmjs.com/package/mysql) to connect to the MySQL database and perform queries.
 To install the dependencies, run the following command:
 ```